tuxes3/bomberman/README.md

 This game was developed as an assignement for the module "BTI7054 - Web programming" at the Berner Fachhochschule (BFH).

-It consists of a backend (written in PHP) and a  frontend(HTML5 + CSS with help of jQuery and javascript).
+It consists of a backend (written in PHP) and a  frontend(HTML5, CSS and javascript).
 They communicate with each other through websockets.

 The game is in the style of the original NES Bomberman game.
-(Which we both never played, since we are too young :P ).

 Our version supports multiplayer up to 10 players.
 The goal is to be the last player alive.